 PROFILE: Formerly known as the TDC Foundation, the Shurl and Kay Curci Foundation was founded by real estate developer Shurl Curci, chairman of the Transpacific Development Company, and his wife.
 It aims to fund “science based research striving for the advancement of a healthy and sustainable future for humans.”
 It supports scientific research in a number of areas, including neuroscience/brain science, regenerative medicine, cell biology, cancer, and nanotechnology.

-Given its mission, it comes as no surprise that this funder typically supports research projects at large universities and medical institutions.
+Given its mission, this funder typically supports research projects at large universities and medical institutions.
 It does not name specific grantmaking strategies, preferring to consider a range of proposals.
 Past grantees include Stanford University, which received a grant to support its migrating glioblastoma project, and the University of California, San Francisco, which received support for its research into brain tumor heterogeneity.
 Although Curci supports universities and academic institutions around the United States, it heavily favors those in California.

-Search for staff contact info and bios in PeopleFinder (paid subscribers only.)
+Search for staff contact info and bios in PeopleFinder (paid subscribers only).